Obarun/66/doc/66-deeper.md

 ## %%system_log%%

-This directory is specified at compile time by using the `--with-system-log=` option to `./configure`.
+This directory is specified at compile time by using the `-D system-log-dir=` option to `meson setup`.

 This directory is automatically managed by `66`.
 Users, including system administrators, should avoid directly interacting with these directories.